felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 could kiss my new job goodbye.

 This is what put me into **survival mode**, where the hopelessness of the situation was such that it finally made me open to learning.
-I couldn't bear the thought of being rejected by my newly-elected home.
+I couldn't bear the thought of being rejected by my newly elected home.
 It would have made leaving Contxtful feel like a mistake, and would have left me without a plan B. I *had* to get through that probation period at nesto, no matter what it cost me.

 I had never explicitly been told by a manager that I was not pulling my own weight.
 I wasn't going to waste this opportunity to show the world what I could do when given proper motivation.
 So I got to work,